-The willful or careless setting or starting of a forest fire, brush, or grass fire or other destructive fire by any person while on the Reservation is a violation of this Chapter.
-Provided, enforcement action under this Chapter for the violation of this section shall not relieve a person from liability under any other provision of tribal law relating to fire control.
+The willful, negligent, or careless setting or starting of a forest, brush, or grass fire, or other destructive fire by any person while on the Reservation is a violation of this Chapter.
+This includes fires started by the failure to properly extinguish a campfire.
+Enforcement action under this Chapter for the violation of this section shall not relieve a person from liability under any other provision of tribal law relating to fire control.